marketconnect/mc_dashboard/rules_and_conventions.md

     - Screens are the visual widgets the user interacts with.
 They **do not contain business logic**; they only pass user actions to the ViewModel.
     - ViewModels **must communicate only with Services** (from `domain`) to execute business logic, fetch or update data, and store state.
     - A ViewModel **must extend** `ViewModelBase` from `core`, which handles loading states, errors, and other lifecycle tasks.
+    - ViewModel must define its own service interfaces inside its own file.
+      - If a ViewModel needs data from a service, it must define an abstract class inside its file (e.g., ProductCardsWbContentApi inside product_cards_view_model.dart).
+      - The actual service will later implement this interface.
+      - A single ViewModel can define multiple service interfaces if it depends on different services.
-    - ViewModels **must not interact directly with repositories or API clients**—only with domain services.
+      - ViewModels must not import or directly use any repositories or API clients—only services through their interfaces.